Eddie Hearn bid off as Deontay Wilder v Tyson Fury II deadline is scrapped

 The news comes as a blow to Anthony Joshua’s promoter Eddie Hearn.
 The Matchroom boss had hoped to make a huge offer on behalf of DAZN for Wilder v Fury II.

-A purse bid would have given any promotional outfit the opportunity to bid for the rights to stage the massive heavyweight contest.
+A purse bid would have allowed any promotional outfit to bid for the rights to stage the massive heavyweight contest.

 The WBC’s recent statement means any auction will be scrapped until Wilder and Fury’s teams are ready to confirm their deal.

-Showtime and BT Sport are set to take TV rights once again for a Pay-Per-View battle, likely heading to New York over Las Vegas.
+Showtime and BT Sport are set to take TV rights for a Pay-Per-View battle, likely heading to New York over Las Vegas.

 The first encounter made 325,000 PPV buys.
 Whilst the second is projected to secure over half a million – at least.

-A Fury win would certainly breed a third contest.
-Although there are now nagging doubts over a trilogy if Wilder manages to defend his green and gold strap again.
+A Fury win would certainly breed the third contest.
+However, there are now nagging doubts over a trilogy if Wilder manages to defend his green and gold strap again.

 Rumors Wilder will fully focus on an undisputed collision with Joshua have surfaced in recent days.